Torne Brook Farm

-Torne Brook Farm is a historic home and farm complex located at Ramapo in Rockland County, New York.
-The complex consists of the mansion built about 1872 in the High Victorian Gothic style, eight contributing and related outbuildings, and one contributing structure.
+Torne Brook Farm is a historic home and farm complex of 15 acres, located at Ramapo near Torne Mountain (bordered by Torne Brook and the Ramapo River) in Rockland County, New York.
+It was built by Charles T. Pierson.

+The complex consists of the mansion built in1875 in the High Victorian Gothic style, eight contributing and related outbuildings, and one contributing structure.
 The main block of the mansion is a 2-story wood-frame dwelling on a cut-stone foundation.
 It features a mansard roof.
 Also on the property are a large 1 1/2-story frame barn, frame carriage house, caretaker's cottage, chicken coops, and a kennel.

-It was listed on the National Register of Historic Places in 1988.
+It was listed on the National Register of Historic Places in 1988, though it was in a state of disrepair.
+Brothers Jon and Stephen France purchased the estate, and started of process of restoration of the mansion, the surrounding structures, and the landscaping.
+They also planted vines and established the first vineyard ever in Rockland County, the Torne Valley Vineyard, and opened up the estate's gates to the public in 2011.